morimekta/providence/providence-core/src/site/markdown/index.md

 both serialization and deserialization.
 Note that it's OK if this is a slightly lossy serialization / deserialization, and not fast at all, as it is meant purely for testing and debugging.

+## Streams

+Convenience methods for creating java 8 streams from an input stream containing providence data.

+* `MessageStreams.file(File f, PSerializer s, PDescriptor d)`: Consume messages from the file using the given serializer one at a time onto the stream.
+* `MessageStreams.resource(String r, PSerializer, s, PDescriptor d)`: Consume messages from the java resource using the given serializer one at a time onto the stream.
+* `MessageStreams.stream(InputStream in, PSerializer, s, PDescriptor d)`: Consume messages from the input stream using the given serializer one at a time onto the stream.
+* `MessageCollectors.toFile(File f, PSerializer s)`: Collect messages and write them to file with the given serializer.
+* `MessageCollectors.toStream(OutputStream os, PSerializer s)`: Collect
+  messages and write them to the given output stream with the given serializer.